8th ANNUAL WCDA

 Registration includes coffee, tea, continental breakfast and a delicious hot lunch (Italian dishes incl. vegetarian option, dessert), and afternoon cookies.
 No cold sandwich bar for us. ;)

-4.15 NCDA CE units application pending; 8 K12 Clock Hours Approved; Sign up onsite
+4.5 NCDA CE units awarded; 8 K12 Clock Hours Approved; Sign up onsite with completion of evaluation

 Today’s Career Competencies for Practitioners and Clients